Tips On Driving In France

 The Autoroutes (highways)

-driving in France toll plaza
+driving in France tollbooth

-Autoroute Tolls
+Autoroute tolls

 Driving in France you get a ticket as you join the roadway and then pay for your distance traveled when you exit.
 There are attendants at the booths or you can pay at a machine.
 The machine takes coins (will give you change) or credit cards.
 At a few autoroutes you pay when you enter, not when you exit.